projectsveltos/sveltos/docs/events/addon_event_deployment.md

                 {{ end }}
     ```

-The __Resource__ in the above ConfigMap YAML definition refers to the specific Kubernetes resource within the managed cluster that generated the event (identified by the Service instance with the label `sveltos:fv`).
+The __Resource__ in the above `ConfigMap` YAML definition refers to the specific Kubernetes resource within the **managed** cluster that generated the event (identified by the Service instance with the label `sveltos:fv`).

 Additionally, the template can access information about the cluster where the event originated.
-To utilize the name of the managed cluster, for example, you can use `{{ .Cluster.metadata.name }}` in your template.
+To utilize the name of the managed cluster you can use `{{ .Cluster.metadata.name }}` in your template.

 Anytime a *Service* with the label set to *sveltos:fv* is created in a managed cluster matching the sourceClusterSelector, a *NetworkPolicy* with an ingress definition is created.

-For example, if the below *Service* is created in a managed cluster:
+For example, if the below *Service* is created in a **managed** cluster:

 !!! example ""
     ```yaml